LarysaHaurylavets/REST-API/README.md

 3. A test to verify an http response body:

     - the content of the response body is the array of 10 users

+for running test in cmd types npm test